 - Plagiarism is a form of cheating.
 To plagiarize is "to steal and pass off the ideas or words of another as one's own, use a created production without crediting the source, commit literary theft, or present as new and original an idea or product derived from an existing source" (Merriam-Webster's Collegiate Dictionary, 1993).
 Plagiarism is intellectual theft, a serious academic offense with serious consequences. - Plagiarism extends to self-plagiarism, which is the use of one's own previous work in another context without citing that it was previously used.
 This can be work created in other classes or for outside college activities.
-Any deviation from this policy should be addressed in writing from the faculty member; - Cheating, which is defined as the giving or taking of any information or material with the intent of wrongfully aiding oneself or another in academic work considered in the determination of a course grade or the outcome of a standardized assessment; - Presenting the visual media, intellectual property or creative efforts of another as your own; or - Any other form of inappropriate behavior which may include but is not limited to falsifying records or data, lying, unauthorized copying, tampering, abusing or otherwise unethically using computer or other stored information, violation of any college, state, or federal laws or policies, and any other act or misconduct which may reasonably be deemed to be a part of this heading.
+Any deviation from this policy should be addressed in writing by the faculty member; - Cheating is defined as the giving or taking of any information or material with the intent of wrongfully aiding oneself or another in academic work considered in the determination of a course grade or the outcome of a standardized assessment; - Presenting the visual media, intellectual property, or creative efforts of another as your own; or - Any other form of inappropriate behavior which may include but is not limited to falsifying records or data, lying, unauthorized copying, tampering, abusing or otherwise unethically using a computer or other stored information, violation of any college, state, or federal laws or policies, and any other act or misconduct which may reasonably be deemed to be a part of this heading.

 To commit or assist someone in committing academic dishonesty is grounds for disciplinary action and possible suspension or expulsion from the college.
 Students who observe or become aware of apparent academic dishonesty should report the matter to faculty or administration.
-Plagiarism is a form of cheating.
-To plagiarize is "to steal and pass off the ideas or words of another as one's own, use a created production without crediting the source, commit literary theft, or present as new and original an idea or product derived from an existing source" (Merriam-Webster's Collegiate Dictionary, 1993).
-Plagiarism is intellectual theft, a serious academic offense with serious consequences.